Kick101/vaults/Ideas and Improvements/CySec/Interest Session.md

 ---
 ### Cyber Incidents
-One real-world example of a cybersecurity incident caused by weak passwords is the 2012 LinkedIn data breach.
-In this breach, hackers were able to obtain the login credentials of over 167 million LinkedIn users by using a simple technique called a "password reuse attack."

 __Real-world examples of the consequences of not following the measures:__
 1. Use strong and unique passwords: The massive data breach of the Yahoo network in 2013 affected all 3 billion of its user accounts.
 This was due to the reuse of passwords and the use of easily guessable information like names and birthdates.
-2. Enable two-factor authentication: In 2016, hackers were able to access the Twitter account of Twitter CEO Jack Dorsey by exploiting a vulnerability in his mobile carrier's voicemail system.
-This could have been prevented if two-factor authentication was enabled.
+2. Enable two-factor authentication: The 2014 iCloud data breach, hackers were able to gain access to the personal data and sensitive information of celebrities and users of the iCloud service by exploiting a weakness in the password reset process.
+The hackers were able to trick iCloud users into providing their login credentials by using phishing emails and other social engineering tactics.
+The breach resulted in the theft and release of sensitive and private photos and information, causing significant damage to the victims' reputations and privacy.
 3. Keep software up-to-date: In 2017, the _WannaCry_ ransomware attack affected hundreds of thousands of computers worldwide by exploiting a vulnerability in outdated Windows software.
 4. Be cautious when opening attachments or clicking links: In 2020, the _SolarWinds_ supply chain attack affected multiple government agencies and corporations by infiltrating their systems through a software update.
 This could have been prevented by not opening attachments or clicking links from unknown sources.
 5. Use anti-virus and anti-malware software: In 2018, the Marriott data breach affected 500 million guests' personal and financial information due to a lack of proper anti-virus and anti-malware protection.